The Logic of Warehouse Facility Layout

 Start a project file where you can put all your questions and all other related project stuff together.
 Organization is critical.
 Successful projects depend on organization.

 Planning before you start construction is what will ultimately distinguish your plant from the others in the industry.
 It will give you the critical competitive advantage you are looking for due to its operating efficiencies.
-Following the elementary layout process described above will allow you to address many issues which eventually arise during either the construction phase of worse yet when you are up and running.
+Following the elementary layout process described above will allow you to address many issues which eventually arise during either the construction phase or, worse yet, when you are up and running.

 Remember to error on the side of thoroughness